How to Apply for a Grant

 Post Award Follow-up

-A suitable time after you have used your grant, we would like to find out how well it went.
-The results can add to our bank of grant awards to help guide schools apply successfully.
-To save you time, this will usually be done using a quick online Feedback Form.
-You can fill this in any time after you have had a chance to assess the initial impact of your award - we will usually email a reminder to you a term or so after awarding the grant.
-If you have any photographs or a short account of your project/equipment in action, we would really appreciate you emailing gareth@edufunduk.org a copy for us to put on our website.
+A suitable time after you have received your grant, we would like to find out what effect the project had on your pupils' learning and motivation.
+To save you time, this will usually be done using a quick online Award Impact Feedback Form.
+You can fill this in any time after you have had a chance to assess the initial impact of your award but we will usually email a reminder to you approximately two terms after awarding your grant if you haven't already filled in the form.

 For major award winners, we would also appreciate a short, informal chat or email about the benefits your idea actually brought to your pupils.
 It would also be really useful to talk about any aspects that didn't go so well.
 This will help us and you tweak applications in the future so they give the maximum benefit to pupils.
 We would also appreciate some “Pupil Voice” feedback e.g. how the grant has helped them and any photographs of the project/equipment etc.

-As we do need evidence of the actual use of the charity’s funds, we will not be able to consider further applications unless the feedback form has been completed within a reasonable time frame after our request.
+We do need evidence of the actual use of the charity’s funds.
+After we have emailed our feedback form reminder, we will not be able to consider further applications from your school until the form has been completed.